Updated: 4 days ago

 If you are a business owner thinking about hiring a business coach, here are four questions to help in the process:

 When thinking about hiring a coach, identify the reason, or pain point, that is nudging you to seek out a coach.
-Do you need some motivation or a change in mindset to get to the next level?
+Do you need motivation or a change in mindset to get to the next level?
 Are you hitting walls with business growth and need some outside perspective?
 Are you feel overwhelmed by day-to-day?
 Ask yourself:

 If I hire a coach, what do I want to be different in my business in 12 months?